OGSarah/HTTPServer/README.md

 ```

 #### Compile:
-Navigate to the HTTPServer that is adjecent to the HTTPServer.xcodeproj in the folder structure.
+Navigate to the HTTPServer that is adjacent to the HTTPServer.xcodeproj in the folder structure.
 Then run:

 ```
 swiftc *.swift -o httpserver